Manojkl/Cost_To_Consumers-CTC/Road/Readme.md

 Goals for India on road infrastructure, Central and State governments.

-1. Zero or 2% pothole target with high-quality roads by [responsible authority] by 20__
+1. Zero pothole target with high-quality roads by [responsible authority] by 20__

 2. Statistics on homes and areas lacking proper road infrastructure or facing poor road conditions.